Rising-Stars-by-Sunshine/Tianji_Sun_Stats201_FinalProject/README.md

 ![image](https://user-images.githubusercontent.com/117652452/206921127-d87279c7-1e7c-4493-9797-9cb7a86574a6.png)
 - self-introduction
 The author Tianji Sun is a Duke Kunshan University  data science student in class of 2024.
 His interest lies in applying data analysis and new tools to social problems such as environmental issues, gender inequalities etc.
+- final-reflection
+    During this research, I have gained a lot of important skills and experiences.
+From this research, I have learned about different aspects of machine learning, and I have gained invaluable experiences in the mindset of doing research.
+There are parts of this research that I need to reflect upon.
+For the literature review, the literature I can find related to this topic is relatively outdated, most research related to domestic saving are published in the 1990s and 2000s.
+Due to this reason, I can’t find any literature that applies machine learning to this causal inference topic.
+There are many existing types of research and literature on applying machine learning to finance, and social science, but there is limited research regarding this topic.
+Without previous research, it is harder to determine the quality of the results.
+Also, for the machine learning algorithms to work better, I believe I have to use bigger data sets.
+The data sets I used have 40 years of annual data, but it wasn’t enough for both training and testing.
+To achieve optimal results, more data is required.
+For future research, it is important to see if the data sets are fit for the algorithms.
+In conclusion, for future research, I should find areas with more existing research and be prepared for unexpected results.

 ## References